dev10110/tech-notes/coding/colcon_build_tricks.md

                 rm -r build/$(pkg) install/$(pkg); \
         fi
 ```
-(be careful with tabs/spaces and trailing tabs/spaces)
+(be careful with leading/trailing tabs/spaces)

 To use this, from `colcon_ws`, simply run
 ```